 Students will see history come to life as they visit living memorials such as the Berlin Wall and East Side Gallery.
 They will walk through film history as they explore the halls of the German Cinematheque Museum and take a film-themed walking tour of the city.
 Plus, the language and culture of Berlin will be at their fingertips as they explore the city in class outings and on their own.

-If you are interested in learning more or participating in this program, simply fill out the form below.
+If you are interested in learning more or applying, simply fill out the form below, and we will get back to you with informational packets and the application information.

 Berlin 2026 Highlights